+Speech contests are an important part of the Toastmasters educational program.
+They provide an opportunity for Toastmasters to gain speaking experience, as well as an opportunity for other Toastmasters to learn by observing proficient speakers.
 Speech contests are a Toastmasters tradition.
 Each year thousands of Toastmasters compete in the Humorous, Evaluation, Table Topics, Tall Tales, and International speech contests.

-Contestants present a five-to-seven-minute speech on any subject they choose.
+- Contestants present a five-to-seven-minute speech on any subject they choose.
 All districts must conduct this contest.

 - An impromptu speech; all contestants are assigned the same topic, given to them when they are introduced by the contest chair.